 That’s just a few of the details you should be looking for to feed into a competition spreadsheet.

-This should provide plenty of data to analyse, and allow you to figure out what other successful PMs are doing that works.
+This should provide plenty of data to analyze, and allow you to figure out what other successful PM's are doing that works.

 Branding & Marketing for Property Managers